 The cost of an IQP’s services is not included in the Council application fee or annual fees.

-You can obtain further information from the Ministry of Business Innovation and Employment guidance on building warrants of fitness and compliance schedules.
+You can obtain further information on Buildings with compliance schedules for specified systems(external link) from the Ministry of Business Innovation and Employment.